ut-beg-texnet/eqcct/eqcctpro/README.md

 ```sh
 pip install eqcctpro
 ```
 You will have access to EQCCTPro and its functionality.
 However you will not have immediate access to the provided sample waveform data to use for testing.
-Youcan pull the waveform data either by downloading the .zip file from the repository or by following step 3.
+You can pull the waveform data either by downloading the .zip file from the repository or by following step 3.

 ### **Step 3 (Optional): Pull the EQCCTPro Folder**
 Although not required, **it is highly recommended** to pull the `EQCCTPro` folder to gain access to sample waveform data for testing.